xSke/blaseball-site-files/data/glossary.md

 ## Endseason
 - A period of Rest bridging the Lateseason and the Earlpostseason.
-- The time of Postseason Births.
+- The time of Postseason Births and MVP selection.

 ## Fan
 - An entity who observes and impacts Blaseball.